jaivigneshvenugopal/maroon-lines/README.md

 for a solution as git is more practical for projects.
 However, Maroon Lines paves a way for the programmer to store and view multiple solutions to a problem set in a single file, without requiring much effort at all.

 ### Usage
+Download the installer for either Windows/MacOS under 'Releases' before beginning to use the software.

 #### Saving versions
 A file has to be in storage before versioning could begin.
 Using the 'Save' or 'Save As' functionality implicitly saves a snapshot of the current state of the file.